pgorecki/lato/README.md

     project_id: str
 ```

 Now let's define the employee module.
-Each function which is responsible for handling a specific task is decorated
+Each function which is responsible for handling a specific command is decorated
 with `employee_module.handler`.
 Similarly, each function which is responsible for handling a specific event is
 decorated with `employee_module.on`.